DanielRazal/Football-App/README.md

-# Football-App Project
+# Football-App

 Developed using **React**.\
 The Football-App project is a web application that provides information about soccer teams and leagues.
 It consists of two main pages: "Leagues" and "Standings".

 ## Leagues Page

-The Leagues page displays information about various soccer leagues.
+The Leagues page displays all information about various soccer leagues.

 ## Standings Page